jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 1. Each train sleeps for some independant amount of time (< 1 second) to simulate loading the trains cargo/passengers.

-2. After loading, the trains arrive at either side of the bridge and get added to either the westQueue or wastQueue Train queue.
+2. After loading, the trains arrive at either side of the bridge and get added to either the westQueue or EastQueue Train queue.

 3. Trains wait for a turn to cross the bridge, with the following exceptions.